ipitio/closure/README.md

 ## Getting Started

-Just edit some variables and deploy!
+Just edit some variables and go!

 ### Definitions